diegopoza/blog/_posts/2016-08-18-securing-spring-boot-with-jwts.markdown

      		</plugins>
      	</build>

-The dependencies you see here are the ones that where selected during the setup.
-Because we just selected the Web dependency, we will see both Web and Test.
-Each project has tests, or at least, is set up to contain tests.
-Though it might look like there are not a lot of dependencies being pulled in, that's an illusion due to how Spring Boot works.
-The `spring-boot-starter-` dependencies that you enter here actually load in a whole lot of other dependencies they need.
-Because this is invisible to us the pom.xml file looks quite clean, and all the management of those dependencies is taken care of for us as well.
+The dependencies presented here are the ones that where selected during the setup.
+Because we only selected the Web dependency, we will see both Web and Test (_Test_ is provided by default, for unit testing our application).
+Though it might look like there are not a lot of dependencies being pulled in, that's not quite the case.
+The `spring-boot-starter-...` dependencies that you enter here actually fetch other dependencies they need.
+Because this is invisible to us, the pom.xml file looks quite clean, and all the management of those dependencies is taken care of for us as well.

 Next, there is one plugin, the `spring-boot-maven-plugin`.
-This will let us build and deploy the entire application with one simple maven command `mvn spring-boot:run`.
-If you try to run this now, there won't be anything interesting yet.
-After running that command, you can go to `localhost:8080`, though all you will see is a "Whitelabel Error Page".
+This will let us build and deploy the entire application with one simple maven command:`mvn spring-boot:run`.
+If we try to run this now, there won't be anything interesting yet.
+After running that command, we can go to `localhost:8080`, though all we will see is a "Whitelabel Error Page".
 But, if all went well, the compilation worked without any problems and your server is up and running.
 Time to start doing something interesting with it!

 ## Creating a web application

-In this part, we will set up a small application, which will accept REST-requests on various paths and return data.
-To keep this example concise, all the information will be statically coded.
-At first, we will just expose all the data to everyone.
-Next we will secure some routes with a JWT and provide a login mechanism.
+In this part, we will set up a small application, which will accept HTTP-requests on various paths and return data.
+To keep this example concise, all the information will be statically provided.
+At first, we will just expose all the data to everyone, next we will secure some routes with a JWT and provide a login mechanism.

-For starters, we will just create a mapping against the root (`/`) of our web-server.
-So we can verify that this is working, and afterwards we can add more specific routes for the various functions that we will offer.
-When you want to make methods against paths, you need to create a `RestController`.
+For starters, we will just create a mapping against the root (`/`) of our web-serve in order to verify that this is working, and afterwards we can add more specific routes for the various functions that we will offer.
+When we want to make methods for certain paths, we need to create a `RestController`.
 For now we will use our only class for this, we will add the `RestController` and `EnableAutoConfiguration` annotations to this class.
-If you followed this blog exactly, the class should be called `DemoApplication`.
-If not the name might differ, so just look for the only `java` class with a main method.
+The class should be called `DemoApplication` and it is the only class with a main method.

-     package com.example;
+     // package & imports

-     import org.springframework.boot.SpringApplication;
-     import org.springframework.boot.autoconfigure.EnableAutoConfiguration;
-     import org.springframework.web.bind.annotation.RequestMapping;
-     import org.springframework.web.bind.annotation.RestController;

      @RestController
      @EnableAutoConfiguration
      public class DemoApplication {